theNumberWorks/numberworks_website/discrete_semantic_system.md

 <i class='fa fa-newspaper-o'></i> See a [blog post](http://www.psychonomic.org/news/news.asp?id=332300) about the work at Psychonomic Society.

 ### 5. Numbers interfere with discrete properties
-The ANS model can explain several numerical interferences (e.g., the interference of the numbers with the location of the response button in a numerical task, termed the SNARC effect), suggesting that the analogue (continuous) number representation interferes with other analogue representations, e.g., the space in the case of the SNARC effect.
-We were looking for interference between number, and a discrete property, the parity, where the parity is most probably not stored on an analogue representation.
-We found that numbers interfere with parity, questioning the current analogue explanations.
+The ANS model can explain several numerical interferences (e.g., the interference of the numbers with the location of the response button in a numerical task, termed the SNARC effect), suggesting that the analog (continuous) number representation interferes with other analog representations, e.g., the space in the case of the SNARC effect.
+We were looking for interference between number, and a discrete property, the parity, where the parity is most probably not stored on an analog representation.
+We found that numbers interfere with parity, questioning the current analog explanations.

 <i class='fa fa-file-text'></i> Attila Krajcsi, Gábor Lengyel, Ákos Laczkó (2018).
 Interference between number magnitude and parity: Discrete representation in number processing.
 Experimental Psychology.
 65(2), 71–83. [https://doi.org/10.1027/1618-3169/a000394](https://doi.org/10.1027/1618-3169/a000394)